brandonmarshal/lsx-demo-theme/logs/week50/logs-week50-day4.md

 -   **Completion comments posted on #14, #11, #2** (previously missing); #13 already had one — all 4 BugHerd tasks now ready for review and close
 -   All BugHerd tasks moved to "Testing" state
 -   **PR #30 opened** — covers this LS-2806 work plus a follow-up header fix from LS-2804 that landed on the same branch (nav ref portability + a block-validation error on the CTA button); labelled and assigned per repo convention
--   **Blocked on CodeRabbit review** — no auto-review fired, and 2 manual `@coderabbitai` mentions got zero response, not even an acknowledgment; ruled out draft status, base-branch config, path filters, and CI as causes; most likely an account-level usage/credit limit based on a "0 remain" quota message seen on PR #29's review footer — only checkable from CodeRabbit's own dashboard
+-   **Blocked on CodeRabbit review** — no auto-review fired, and 2 manual `@coderabbitai` mentions got zero response; most likely an account-level usage/credit limit
--   PR open and mergeable, waiting on the CodeRabbit review (or a manual review in its place) before merge
+-   **Manual code review done in Linear instead** — 1 issue flagged: `templates/patterns/template-404.php` missing `class="wp-block-heading"` on the `<h1>`, causing the markup to not match the Heading block's saved output and triggering an "unexpected or invalid content" warning in the Site Editor
+-   Fixed and committed; Zared approved the changes; PR #30 merged into `develop` — issue closed

 ---